 Using the product feed

-We recommend you create product families through the product feed if you have a clear idea about which products can be grouped into families.
-Automating those relationships in the product feed is straightforward and faster than creating them in Workbench.
+We recommend you create product families using the product feed if you have a clear idea about which products can be grouped into families.
+Automating those relationships in the product feed is straightforward and faster than creating them in Portal.

 You can configure product families in your product feed by including one or both of the following attributes: